nandydark/vc-telegram-userbot/README.md

 /skip :- To skip the current playing song

-/auto :- Toggles the Auto Queue Switch that listens for audio files in chat and automatically adds them to queue
+/auto :- Toggles the Auto Queue Switch that listens for incoming audio files in chat and automatically adds them to queue

 > _To give access to the VC userbot, just add him in contacts._